JosephPBaruch/data_web_app/README.md

 ### Terminating a Local Host Server
 - sudo lsof -i :<port number>
 - kill -9 <PID>
+- ?
+Is there a way to do this authomatically withing package.json?

 ### Spinning Up a Local Host Server
 - node index.js